scenarios

 The bucket strategy is specifically designed to deal with sequence-of-returns risk.
 In summary, you split your retirement fund into two or more ‘buckets’.
 Each bucket has a different risk/return profile.
 You can then withdraw from the less risky buckets should the more risky ones under-perform.
 The hope is that the under-performing buckets will eventually make up their losses.

 The only tangible benefit of the bucket strategy is psychological in that it can provide more peace of mind.
-In financial terms it’s actually no better than having a suitably balanced portfolio in a single bucket, with periodic rebalancing.
+In financial terms it’s actually no better than holding a balanced portfolio in a single bucket, with periodic rebalancing.
 However the psychological benefits are certainly valuable.
 For this reason many financial advisors advocate this approach.

 Spending flexibly

-A more sensible approach is to recognise that you’ll always need to spend on your essentials.
+Another approach is to recognise that you’ll always need to spend on your essentials.
 But you can still be flexible on your discretionary spending.
 The question is, when should you flex discretionary spending, and by how much?

 The approach we’ve adopted at EvolveMyRetirement® is to provide the user with the choice between: